nbrk/m2-raylib/README.md

 and meanings left intact to mimic the original API.

 # Status
-The bindings are considered to be (almost) complete, with virtually every `raylib` entity being interfaced somehow.
+The bindings are considered to be **complete**, with every `raylib` type, procedure or constant being interfaced somehow.
 Testing is especially requested for stuff other than that used for a simple 2D-drawing.

 # Versions